-In terms of forest fires, summer 2016 has seen a tragic peak in Portugal: 117.000 hectares of forest were destroyed, the country saw more than 10.000 fires throughout the year.
+At June 17th, during an early heat wave in Portugal, north of Lisbon a forest fire breaks out that kills more than 50 people.
+It is the worst fire since more than 50 years ago.
+However, already during summer 2016 there has been a tragic peak in Portugal concerning fires: 117.000 hectares of forest were destroyed, the country saw more than 10.000 fires throughout the year.
 More than half of all forest fires in Europe happened in Portugal, which had to apply repeatedly for financial support from the Solidarity Fund of the EU.
 Each fire means a disaster for people and ecosystems involved.
 The fires have not only destroyed the economic basis of many farmers and land owners, but also the homes of numerous plants and animals and reduced our most precious wealth: biodiversity.

 Although many fires are either being laid by arsonists or the result of carelessness, it is clear that fires are a direct consequence of summer droughts, of sinking groundwater tables and loss of vegetation and care.
 A well-maintained lush landscape with mixed forests and fields, with springs and creeks flowing throughout the year would not burn down that easily.